AlekhyaSasi/MyWritings/python-create-a-class.md

 ## Conclusion

-In this article, You can learn the basic concepts of classes in python.
+In this article, you can learn the basic concepts of classes in Python.
 You can also view code samples to write a class containing methods.

 Stay tuned for more informative articles.